NLegge/bamazon/README.md

 If the option "Create New Department" is selected, the user will be asked to answer the following questions:

-	*"What is the item you would like to add?."
+	*"What is the department you would like to add?"
-	*"What department would you like to place your item in?"
-	*"How much does the item cost?"
-	*"How many do you have in stock?"
+	*"What is the overhead cost for this department?"

 Once all questions have been answered, the user will be prompted "Your item has been added successfully!"
 The user will then be prompted, "Would you like to select another action?".